Clever/sfncli/README.md

     	The worker name to send to AWS Step Functions when processing a task.
 Environment variables are expanded.
 The magic string MAGIC_ECS_TASK_ARN will be expanded to the ECS task ARN via the metadata service.
   -workdirectory string
     	A directory path that is passed to the `cmd` using an env var `WORK_DIR`.
 For each activity task a new directory is created in `workdirectory` and it is cleaned up after the activity task exits.
 Defaults to "", does not create directory or set `WORK_DIR`
+  -inputfile
+    	Write task input to a file (input.json) in WORK_DIR instead of passing as CLI argument.
+Useful for avoiding ARG_MAX limits with large payloads.
+Requires -workdirectory to be set.
 ```

 Example: